Recoverable Resource Estimation by nonlinear geostatistics – Module 3: Simulations | Training course

 Prerequisites

-- Basic knowledge of linear geostatistics is recommended.
-The course Mineral Resource Estimation, covering the fundamental concepts of geostatistics for resource estimation, offers an ideal basis for this advanced course.
+• Basic knowledge of linear geostatistics is recommended.
+The course Mineral Resource Estimation, which covers the fundamental concepts of geostatistics for resource estimation, offers an ideal basis for this advanced course.